emirhanbaskaya/eduquest-showcase/README.md

 - **Instant Results**: Generate questions within seconds using advanced AI
 - **Progress Dashboard**: Monitor learning achievements and identify areas for improvement
 - **Flexible Learning**: Retry quizzes as many times as needed

+## 🌐 Web Access

+Participants can easily join quiz sessions via **eduquestapp.com** using any web browser.
+No app download required!
+Simply enter the session code provided by the quiz creator and start participating immediately.

 ## 🗺️ Roadmap